unchangingConstant/student-tracker/README.md

 ## Description

-The backend for an application that will allow Kumon center owners to track which students are in their center and log the time they spent working there.
+An application that will allow Kumon center owners to track which students are in their center and log the time they spent working there.

 ### Stack